Mark Parkinson (Missouri politician)

 Mark A. Parkinson (born October 30, 1972) is a Republican former member of the Missouri House of Representatives, representing the 105th district (St. Charles County).

 Personal life

 Background and education

 Parkinson is a St. Charles County native, graduating from Francis Howell High School.
-He received a Bachelor of Arts degree in Political Science from Saint Louis University in 2000.
+He received a Bachelor of Arts degree in political science from Saint Louis University in 2000.
 He was married to Brigit Parkinson until 2021.

 Group memberships

-Parkinson holds lifetime membership with the National Rifle Association, and is also a member of Ducks Unlimited, Missouri Right to Life, and the National Park Foundation.
+Parkinson holds lifetime membership with the National Rifle Association of America, and is also a member of Ducks Unlimited, Missouri Right to Life, and the National Park Foundation.
 In the St. Charles area, Parkinson is a member of the St. Charles chapter of the Pachyderms, a Republican social club.

 Political career

 Pre-elected career

 In 2000, Parkinson began working for the St. Louis office of United States Senator Kit Bond.
 During his time with Bond, he eventually became the deputy district director of the St. Louis office, overseeing that office's constituent relations and constituent outreach programs.
 Among other responsibilities, Parkinson coordinated and conducted Bond's "Listening Post" program, holding local question-and-answer sessions across 17 counties in northeast Missouri.

 Prior to his role with Bond, Parkinson also worked closely with the St. Louis Senate office of then-U.S. Senator and future U.S. Attorney General John Ashcroft.